hansi-b/manipuPom/README.md

 - By default the script runs a dry-run and prints a summary; use `--write` to persist changes.
 - Creates a backup of the original file when writing; backup file is named `pom.xml.bak` (for input `pom.xml`).
 - Namespace-aware: handles POMs with a default namespace on the `<project>` element.

+### evaluate_mvn_build.py

+- Evaluate Maven build logs inside a directory (wildcard `*.log`) and produce a detailed human-friendly report.
+- Reads logs in binary mode and decodes lines using UTF-8; lines that cannot be decoded are skipped.
+- Groups failures by category (e.g., "Dependency Resolution", "Compilation Failure") and includes the filenames for each group.
+- Lists successful builds (filenames) and reports unreadable / inconclusive logs.
+- Optional `--outfile` flag writes the report to a file instead of printing to stdout.

 ## Requirements